AndySomogyi/sbmlsolver/docs/source/Installation/installation.rst

 If you are new to CMake, we recommend you read the `cmake tutorial <https://cmake.org/cmake/help/latest/guide/tutorial/index.html>`_ to get the basics before continuing.

+The following instructions apply to Windwos, Mac OS and Linux.
+Where they diverge we will provide the specfic platform instruction.

 .. note::

     If at any point you get stuck or encounter an error please first read the :ref:`Troubleshooting the build <Troubleshooting the Build>`